 • Support children aged 3 – 14, either leading or helping with various activities such as football, arts and crafts, music, dancing and drama

-• Support the Turkish teacher, in a Teaching Assistant role, in the children’s Turkish lessons
+• Support the Turkish and Arabic teachers, in a Teaching Assistant role, in the children’s Turkish or Arabic lessons

 • Support the Information and Support Service